01. QANTAS 787-9 premium economy San Francisco to Melbourne

 The final verdict

 Because this air New Zealand lounge is easily one of the best airline lounges I’ve ever visited, I’m ashamed to admit that the final verdict comes down to this: SANspotter is a complete buffoon for almost missing it.
+If anything, it was all the proof I needed that flying business class is worth it – I never would’ve been able to enter this lounge otherwise.

 Never mind the fact that the food was incredible and it was a really nice to hang out in peace and quiet for a couple hours (before the crowds arrived).
 I simply cannot believe that this was a complete afterthought in my itinerary and it never occurred to me to seek it out when checking in for the flight to Bangkok.
 I’ve been away from business class for far too long!